dixitthareja/ShoppingList/README.md

 To delete an item from the shopping list: http://localhost:8080/delete/.... product id goes here ....

-To insert an item in the shopping list: http://localhost:8080/products
+To list all products in the shopping list: http://localhost:8080/products